VR Gear & GPUs

 Varjo VR-3 ? ? ?

-Pimax 5K SUPER ❌ (Planned) ✅ (WIP, with kernel patches, AMD GPUs only.) 🚧 (WiVRn PC-PC stream)
+Pimax 5K SUPER ❌ (Planned) ✅ (WIP, with kernel patches, Nvidia requires patching EDID.) 🚧 (WiVRn PC-PC stream)

-Pimax Vision 8K PLUS ❌ (Planned) ✅ (WIP, with kernel patches, AMD GPUs only.) 🚧 (WiVRn PC-PC stream)
+Pimax Vision 8K PLUS ❌ (Planned) ✅ (WIP, with kernel patches, Nvidia requires patching EDID.) 🚧 (WiVRn PC-PC stream)

 Lenovo Explorer ✅ (Monado SteamVR plugin) ✅ (experimental 6dof controllers) 🚧 (WiVRn PC-PC stream)